 Companies have faced an onslaught of cyberattacks, giving rise to suits alleging material misstatements or omissions with respect to the strength of companies' cybersecurity systems.
 These suits do not appear to have gained much traction and have tended to end in dismissals or settlements.
-Courts have found that companies' extensive disclosures about the risks of
+Courts have found that companies' extensive disclosures about the risks of hacking and data breaches were sufficient warning to investors, and that generic statements about the risks were unlikely to be misleading or indicate knowledge of specific, ongoing breaches.

-The pandemic continued to drive new filings, as well, with 11 COVID-19-related securities cases through September 30, 2021.
+The pandemic continued to drive new filings, as well, with 11 COVID-19-related securities cases through September 30, 2022.
 Most of the actions filed in 2020 alleged that companies failed to prepare adequately for the effects of a pandemic or overstated their resilience.
 By contrast, last year brought suits alleging that companies like home exercise and networking businesses overstated the sustainability of their growth during the pandemic, or that pharmaceutical companies overstated the efficacy of their treatments.